-North York brings its own unique charm and kaleidoscope of multicultural cuisine that rivals the other neighbourhoods in the city.
+Looking for under-the-radar cool restaurants in Toronto?
+North York is home to a kaleidoscope of multicultural cuisine that rivals any other neighbourhood in the city.

 The secret is that you just need to know where to look.
 What you’ll find will surely surprise you.

 There’s a movement of bringing authentic and high quality food that draws on a neighbourhood that’s filled with the pulse of cultures that span around the world.
 While not often talked about as the culinary centre of the city, there are awesome patios here serving food so good that I guarantee that you’ll want to bring all of your friends and family.